Boris Gurevich (wrestler, born 1937)

 Boris Mikhaylovich Gurevich (also Gurevitch, Gurewitsch, or Hurevych; 23 February 1937 – 12 November 2020) was a Soviet wrestler.

 The figure of Boris Gurevich served as a model for the allegorical sculpture of the Soviet sculptor Yevgeny Vuchetich "Let's Forge Swords into Plowshares", installed in 1957 in New York near the UN building.

 Gurevich, who was Jewish, was born in Kiev, Ukraine.

 Career

-Gurevich won the 1968 Summer Olympic Games freestyle middleweight (191.5 lbs; 82 kilograms) gold medal in Mexico City.
-He finished ahead of silver medalist Jigjidiin Mönkhbat of Mongolia and bronze medalist Prodan Gardzhev of Bulgaria.
+Gurevich won the 1968 Summer Olympic Games freestyle middleweight (191.5 lbs; 87 kilograms) gold medal in Mexico City.
+He finished ahead of silver medalist Jigjidiin Mönkhbat of Mongolia and bronze medalist Prodan Gardzhev of Bulgaria, whith playing a draw against the Mongolian wrestler in the sixth round.

-He won a silver medal at the 1961 World Wrestling Championships at 87 kilograms, a gold medal at the 1967 World Wrestling Championships at 87 kilograms, and a gold medal at the 1969 World Wrestling Championships at 90 kilograms.
-He won a gold medal at the 1967 European Wrestling Championships at 87 kilograms, and a gold medal at the 1970 European Wrestling Championships at 90 kilograms.
+He won a silver medal at the 1961 World Wrestling Championships and the gold medal at the 1967 World Wrestling Championships in the 87 kilograms, the gold medal at the 1969 World Wrestling Championships in the 90 kilograms.
+He won the gold medal at the 1967 European Wrestling Championships in the 87 kilograms, and the gold medal at the 1970 European Wrestling Championships in the 90 kilograms.